corona-school/backend/TESTING_GUIDE.md

 ### Integration tests
 Integration tests are testing a set feature which can include several functions, files and even database interactions.
+It is often required to mock test data.
+This is done within the `beforeEach` function of a test module.
+An example for an integration test is testing an API endpoint by giving it the required parameters and checking if the result is correct.

 #### Testing API endpoints
 Coming soon.